 Don’t be fooled

-This move by AT&T to shoehorn a “5G E” indicator on phones will undoubtedly cause confusion among some of the carrier’s customers, who might think their phone has magically been upgraded to true 5G speeds.
-The first smartphones with real 5G hardware are not expected to launch until later in 2019.
+This move by AT&T to shoehorn a “5G E” indicator on phones undoubtedly caused confusion among some of the carrier’s customers, who might think their phone has magically been upgraded to true 5G speeds.
+The first smartphones with real 5G hardware didn’t actually launch until later in 2019.

-The bottom line: AT&T’s “5G E” is not really 5G, and so be aware of that if you see that LTE icon on your phone change over to that brand.
-True 5G is coming to AT&T, but you will have to buy a new 5G phone to connect to AT&T’s network, and that won’t likely happen for a while for most of you.
+The bottom line: AT&T’s “5G E” is not really 5G, so you can essentially disregard the label.
+True 5G is now available from AT&T, but you will have to buy a new 5G phone to connect to AT&T’s network.